Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Egocentric Procedural Error Detection

 Current egocentric procedural error detection is commonly evaluated using F1 score \cite{ding2023every}\cite{flaborea2024prego}, Accuracy\cite{ding2023every}, per-class Precision \cite{flaborea2024prego} and Recall \cite{flaborea2024prego}.
 Additional metrics such as Error Detection Accuracy (EDA) \cite{huang2025modeling}, Area Under the Curve (AUC) \cite{huang2025modeling}, and Edit Distance are also employed in relevant studies.

 Precision denotes the proportion of true positive error detections among all predicted errors, reflecting the reliability of the model’s error predictions.
 Recall represents the ratio of true positive error detections to all actual error instances, indicating the model’s completeness in identifying errors.

-Accuracy is the proportion of correctly classified instances, both erroneous and normal, among all samples, reflecting the overall correctness of the model.
+Accuracy is the proportion of correctly classified instances (both erroneous and normal) among all samples, reflecting the overall correctness of the model.
 The F1 scores or F1@$\mathcal{\tau}$ assess segmentation by calculating the Intersection over Union (IoU) between predicted and ground-truth segments at a threshold $\mathcal{\tau}$/100.
 Segments with IoU above the threshold are counted as true positives, while additional overlapping predictions are considered false positives.
 The F1 score is computed as the harmonic mean of precision and recall under these criteria:

 Typically, $\mathcal{\tau}$ is chosen from the set \{10, 25, 50\}.